-But what is more, to keep these boys, &c., out of the water, a policeman is regularly stationed on a bridge near the usual bathing place.
-If the boys had been permitted to bathe, and the policeman had been posted to prevent mischief to the banks, or to the delicate ears of boatmen, there would have been some service in it.
-But the policeman is set there to watch over nobody, and for this to be ment is followed by something like a promise that paid by whom?
+But what is more, to keep these boys, &c., out of the water, a policeman is regularly stationed on a bridge near makes their wives often come up, who, rather than the usual bathing place.
+If the boys had been permitted to bathe, and the policeman had been posted to prevent It appears that Harriet Martineau is "going forth mischief to the banks, or to the delicate ears of boatmen, on a long and uncertain travel to Egypt, and perhaps to visit some Asiatic countries."
+This annuncement is followed by something like a promise that paid by whom !
 By the canal proprietors?
-No, by the country!
-We have made particular inquiry, and find veus from the bosom of the Nile, or the base of the this to be the fact.
+No, by the the readers of the People's Journal shall have "Eur- country!
+We have made particular inquiry, and find veys from the bosom of the Nile, or the base of the this to be the fact.
 This is a gross abuse of the institu-Great Pyramid."
 We shall, as the Scotch say, tion of police.
-These men are intended to watch over the general peace, and over private property in a general way, not over particular private interests.
-This canal is a private property, and a means of profit to the company if, therefore, the property needs watching, it is clearly the husiness of the company to do it themselves.
-We have Burritt.
-The eloquence of the writer invests the humb est thoughts and the simplest facts with all the of indulgences, that of bathing.
+These men are intended to watch over the general peace, and over private property in a general chances to overhear, without the least reference to never more than two peace.
+[This in incorrect, for a loyal subject of the Queen he was unanimously way, not over particular private interests.
+This canal is a private property, and a means of profit to the company if, therefore, the property needs watching, it is clearly the business of the company to do it themselves.
+We have heard of country squires using the rural police to watch | not show, whereupon the chairman of the Eastern their game, to the non-necessity for gamekeepers; but this practice of setting policemen to watch a canal is, in garded him as the prima donna of the evening.
+A fact, to make the public pay for depriving themselves and lady present whisperingly suggested to Mrs. Hudson their children of one of the most necessary and healthy of indulgences, that of bathing.
 This must be looked after by the public.
 But the mischief does not cease here.
-The bathers the river in the town meadows below the water-works, pool Chronicle.
-Water Company, and acts under a clause in his lease from them.
+The bathers being driven from the canal, and not allowed to enter the water company's water-course, are obliged to resort to the river in the town meadows below the water-works. | pool Chronicle.
+Here, again, however, springs up a new opponent, and Water Company, and acts under a clause in his lease from I'am with a thousand." them.
 He also erects his notice boards threatening prosecution.
 Now where in the world are people to go to?
-They are driven from stream to stream, and at last find themselves without a single yard of water into which they can Infidels by profession, offered him the free use of their | plunge in weather equal in heat to that of India.
-Monogood and refreshment of all are shut up by acts of parcarefully the original right of the public to drink of this
+They little bill!"
+"My dear sir," was the consoling reply, are driven from stream to stream, and at last find themselves without a single yard of water into which they can nity."